Mikejo5000/vsts-docs-pr/docs/boards/plans/visibility-across-teams.md

 ::: moniker range="vsts"
 ## Use Analytics to gain visibility across teams

-VSTS organizations can add [Widgets based on the Analytics Service](../../report/analytics/analytics-widgets-vsts.md) a dashboard that show progress for a team.
+You can add [Widgets based on the Analytics Service](../../report/analytics/analytics-widgets-vsts.md) to a dashboard that show progress for a team.
 From one dashboard, you can add widgets for any team within the project.

 ::: moniker-end